-Dan is the second of three children born to Ed Finn, Sr. a Jersey City school teacher and member of referee board #33, and Mary Finn, an administrative assistant in the Campus Ministry office at St. Peter’s Prep, Dan’s alma mater.
-His older brother, Ed, Jr. is also a graduate of St. Peter’s Prep and Georgetown University and is currently a Senior Vice President of Finance in Boston.
-Maura graduated from St. Dominic Academy and is currently an editor at the Center for Nursing and Educational Testing (CNET) in Jersey City.
+Dan is the second of three children born to Ed Finn, Sr. a retired Jersey City school teacher and member of referee board #33, and Mary Finn, a retired administrative assistant in the Campus Ministry office at St. Peter’s Prep, Dan’s alma mater.
+His older brother, Ed, Jr. is also a graduate of St. Peter’s Prep and Georgetown University and is currently Principal of The DMF Group, LLC in Boston.
+Maura graduated from St. Dominic Academy and is currently employed by the County of Hudson in Jersey City.
 She is a graduate of New Jersey City University, transferring after two years at NJIT.

 With an illustrious career of service and dedication to the State of New Jersey and the United States of America, Gen. Grant serves as the Director, Joint Staff to The Adjutant General of New Jersey, serving dual roles of providing federal supervision to more than 8,300 members of the NJ Army and Air National Guard as well as monitoring State operations of the NJ Department of Military and Veterans Affairs.
 His responsibilities include: the Joint Staff, Family Support, Fiscal Division, Installations, the NJ National Guard Training Center at Sea Girt, Ethics, the Office of Military Affairs, Public Affairs and the Employer Support of the Guard and Reserve.
 Gen. Grant received his commission as a 2nd Lieutenant through the Officer Candidates School in 1982.
 Prior to his commission, the General served as an enlisted member in US Marine Corps serving from 1973 until 1975.
 Since 2008 he has been Chief of the Joint Staff, NJ National Guard at Fort Dix and NJDMVA, in Lawrenceville.
 He has been an avid supporter of the Dan Finn Classic serving as a member of our Board Of Trustees.